Said S. Bedair: Career

-Bedair received the Bachelor's degree (with first class honors) from the Military Technical College, Cairo, Egypt, in June 1972.
-He was the recipient of the first Master's degree to be awarded by the Military Technical College, in July 1976.
+Bedair received the bachelor's degree (with first class honors) from the Military Technical College, Cairo, Egypt, in June 1972.
+He was the recipient of the first master's degree to be awarded by the Military Technical College, in July 1976.
 He worked in the Electronics Laboratories of the University of Kent, Canterbury, Kent, England from April 1978 to July 1982, where he received the PhD degree in July 1981.
 He was a member of the teaching staff of the Military Technical College from June 1972 to December 1982.
 He joined the Egyptian Air Force in January 1983, where he was in the Department of Research and Technical Developments until July 1987.
 In August 1987, he became engaged in a research project related to the design and fabrication of various monolithic microwave integrated devices (MMICs) at the Electrical Engineering Department at the University of Duisburg-Essen, Germany.
 His experiences covered several aspects of electrical and electronic engineering.

 His death

 During his stay in his brother's apartment in Camp Chezar in Alexandria on July 14, 1989, he fell to his death from the balcony in unclear circumstances.
 His veins were found cut and a gas leak was detected in the apartment.
 It is unclear how Said Bedair died.
-Many Arabic and Egyptian sources claim that the assassination technique was planned to appear as a suicide and that he was assassinated by the Israeli Mosaad.
+Many Arabic and Egyptian sources claim that the assassination technique was planned to appear as a suicide and that he was assassinated by the Israeli Mossad.
 His wife negated the possibility that her husband would commit suicide.